Azure-Samples/active-directory-dotnet-native-uwp-wam/README.md

 1. Find the declaration of `clientId` and replace the value with the Client ID from the Azure portal.
 1. Find the const declaration named `tenant`, and replace the value with the name of your Azure AD tenant.

 ### Step 4:  Run the sample

 Clean the solution, rebuild the solution, and run it.

-The application flow is very simple.
-As the app starts, you will either be automatically logged in (if you are signed in on your box with a valid Azure AD user) or you will be prompted to sign in.
-As soon as you do so, you will be able to type the alias of any user from the directory of your signed in account and get back some simple user attributes.
-If you want to query a different directory, simply click on the hyperlink button on top of the screen, enter the credentials for the new account, and repeat the process.
+The application flow is simple:

+- As the app starts, you will either be automatically logged in (if you are signed in on your computer with a valid Azure AD user)
+- or you'll be prompted to sign in.
+- As soon as you do so, you will be able to type the alias of any user from the directory of your signed in account and get back some simple user attributes.
+- If you want to query a different directory, click on the hyperlink button on top of the screen, enter the credentials for the new account, and repeat the process.

 The app will remember the account you used the last time you run it, and attempt to sign in as that account at startup time.
 You can expect the exact same behavior when running the app on a mobile device or emulator.